max-externals/site/max-intro.md

 ## Max section

-This section covers all the concepts connected to the processing of **control data streams**, managing all data that are not audio signals or image matrices.
+The Max section covers all the concepts connected to the processing of **control data streams**, managing all data that are not audio signals or image matrices.
 The signals handled by this section are called **control signals**.
 The objects (functions) that act on these signals are connected to each other with **gray patch chords** (by default).

 ![image](https://github.com/max-externals/site/blob/main/media/es_1_max.png)